For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 SciKit Learning Cheat Sheet

-If you want to train complex machine learning models or have an ensemble of different machine learning models with an intuitive and easy-to-use interface, Scikit-learn is your friend.
+If you want to train complex machine learning models or have an ensemble of different ML models with an intuitive and easy-to-use interface, Scikit-learn is your friend.
 The beauty of Scikit-learn is that it provides a similar interface for every machine learning algorithm, which makes the library very intuitive to use and can easily extend the current learning algorithms by using custom cost functions and optimization algorithms.

 The library also offers various optimization algorithms to tune the model’s hyperparameters.
 Therefore, Scikit-learn stays one of the most popular machine learning libraries for Python.